kpolsen/feeling-responsive/outreach/talks/index.md

 <br>

 <b style="color: #006699">02/25/2021: Virtual Sazerac CIDER sessions</b><br>
-I will be giving a contributed talk at the <a href="http://sazerac-conference.org/SIPS2021/4.html"><font color="#660033">Sazerac CIDER: The Cold ISM During the Epoch of Reionisation </font></a> virtual conference.
-Sazerac stands for Summer All Zoom Epoch of Reionisaton Astronomy Conference, and started during the pandemic in 2020.
+I gave a contributed talk at the <a href="http://sazerac-conference.org/SIPS2021/4.html"><font color="#660033">Sazerac CIDER: The Cold ISM During the Epoch of Reionisation </font></a> virtual conference.
+Sazerac stands for Summer All Zoom Epoch of Reionisaton Astronomy Conference, and started during the pandemic in 2020. <a href="https://youtu.be/-PfZNYdLZyA?t=4155"><font color="#660033">See the recording of the talk on YouTube here</font></a>.

 ## 2020